Table 301 Covid-19 Policies & Procedures

 - Hard surfaces, tables, chairs, condiments, and touch points will be sanitized after each seating

-- We will use single use menus that will be disposed of once the guest has placed their order
+- We will use single use menus that will be disposed of once the guest has placed their order.
+In addition, guests can access menus online via their phones using custom QR codes.

 - Employees are to remain at home if they feel in any way generally unwell